AdamHallengreen/job-post-nlp/README.md

 uv export --no-emit-workspace --no-dev --no-annotate --no-header --no-hashes --output-file requirements.txt
 ```

-Which can then be used to replicate the enviroment using conda using:
+Which can then be used install the packages in a given environment using pip:

 ```
-conda create --name jobpostnlp --file requirements.txt
+pip install -r requirements.txt
 ```

 ---